 - APR which takes into account the interest rate plus any related fees or charges to be paid e.g. handling fee and withdrawal fee, except the annual fee of credit card and revolving loan, or fees and charges which are payable as a result of the failure of the borrower to carry out his obligations under the agreement (e.g. late charge) or those which are payable upon the provision of additional services by the money lending institutions; OR

 - Monthly flat rate (or monthly handling fee) plus other fees and charges.
+Fees and charges to be added to the total borrowing amount which will be repaid by instalments.

 - It does not consider the interest free period for credit card debt.